jrehor/kcc/README.md

 effort of keeping 200 LoC up-to-date with reality compared to 20,000 LoC is not really **100** times easier.
 Against all intuition, it is actually **20,000** times easier.
-And if you think we exaggerating, think again, then try prove us wrong, then we will prove you otherwise, and it will be a start of a beautiful friendship.
+And if you think we exaggerating, think again, then try prove us wrong, then we will prove you otherwise, and this will be a start of a beautiful friendship.

 ## what is k